HunorMarton/gorillas/README.md

 ### AI Logic

-You can find a play the final, single player version of the game on [Vercel](https://gorillas-vcrd.vercel.app/).
+You can find a play the final, single player version of the game on [Vercel](https://gorillas-tutorial.vercel.app/).

 - [5.0 - AI Logic](<./source-code-for-the-youtube-tutorial/5.0 - AI Logic>)

 - [5.1 - Draw a Thinking Gorilla](<./source-code-for-the-youtube-tutorial/5.1 - Draw a Thinking Gorilla>)

-## Final extended version
+## Source Code of the Final, Extended Version

 [![YouTube Tutorial: Gorillas](<./Screenshot - light.png>)](TODO)

-You can find a play the final, extended version on [CodePen](TODO) and on [Vercel](https://gorillas-phi.vercel.app/).
+You can find a play the final, extended version on [CodePen](TODO) and on [Vercel](https://gorillas-game.vercel.app/).

 - [Source code of the final, extended version](https://github.com/HunorMarton/gorillas)